chevere/docs/README.md

 actionLink: /get-started/
 features:
 - title: ✨ Clean & Typed
-  details: An immutable and strong-typed clean codebase.
+  details: Enjoy an immutable and strong-typed clean codebase.
 - title: 🏭 General Purpose
-  details: Create a myriad of systems with the same know-how.
+  details: Create a myriad of systems with the same knowledge.
-- title: 👨🏾‍💻 Standard
+- title: 👨🏾‍💻 Indie developed
   details: Everything feels like it was made by a single person (it does!).
 footer: MIT Licensed | Made with 🐘 by Rodolfo Berrios
 ---